lem0nSec/Alcatraz/README.md

 :x: Does not preserve the target file code;

-:x: Still crashes on some files (I will fix this asap).
+:x: Still crashes on some .dll files (I will fix this asap).